MMBOSTON/StreamSage/README.md

     * Incorporate user viewing history to provide personalized recommendations.
     * Add user reviews and ratings to the TV show data.
     * Use machine learning algorithms to improve the recommendation system.
+  * Version 6.0:
+    * User Authentication: Implement user authentication to allow users to create accounts and save their preferences.
+    * User Profile Creation: Allow users to create profiles where they can input information such as their favorite genres, preferred runtime, language, etc.
+    * Recommendation Engine: Develop a recommendation engine that suggests TV series based on user preferences.
+You can use collaborative filtering, content-based filtering, or a hybrid approach for this.
+    * Personalized Recommendations: Provide personalized recommendations based on the user's profile and viewing history.
+    * Search Functionality: Implement a search feature that allows users to search for TV series by title, genre, actors, directors, etc.
+    * Rating System: Allow users to rate TV series they've watched to improve future recommendations.
+    * Feedback Mechanism: Incorporate a feedback mechanism where users can provide feedback on the recommendations they receive to further refine the algorithm.
+    * Integration with Streaming Platforms: If possible, integrate with streaming platforms like Netflix, Hulu, etc., to provide direct links to recommended TV series.
+    * Trending and Popular Shows: Display trending and popular TV series to give users more options.
+    * Responsive UI: Design a user-friendly interface using Streamlit that is responsive and easy to navigate.
+    * Recommendation Details: Provide details for each recommended TV series, including synopsis, ratings, cast, trailers, and streaming platform availability.
+    * Save and Bookmark: Allow users to save and bookmark TV series they're interested in watching later.
+    * Notifications: Optionally, incorporate a notification system to alert users about new episodes of their favorite TV series or when new recommendations are available.
+    * Feedback and Support: Include a feedback form and support section where users can report issues or suggest improvements.
+    * Privacy and Data Security: Ensure user data privacy and security by implementing appropriate measures to protect user information.

 ## Solution Design (high-level):